Common Bit Manipulation Techniques

 // Output: 1,4,3,2,1,4,3,2,1,4,3,2,1...

-Application of n & (n-1)
+The Use of n & (n-1)

 The operation n & (n-1)

-in the binary representation of the number n
+is common in algorithms.
+Its purpose is to clear the last '1' in the binary representation of the number n

 .

-A diagram makes this easy to understand:
+A picture makes it easy to understand:

 The core logic is that n - 1